amagimedia/amagimedia.github.io/partners.markdown

       </div>

       <div class="three-fourths last">
         CNN-IBN is a partnership between Global Broadcast News (GBN), a Network18 Company, and Turner International (Turner) in India.
 The 24-hour, English-language news channel is spearheaded by renowned television journalist Rajdeep Sardesai as the Editor-in-Chief.
-He is backed in the venture by the strong foundation of Network18's newsgathering experience and infrastructure in India and bolstered by CNN's eminent and extensive global news network.
-CNN-IBN serves robust and high quality news from every corner of India and relevant global news from CNN, the world's news leader.
       </div>
     </div>